dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/index.md

 Preview 2 includes an important contribution from [Paul Middleton](https://github.com/pmiddleton) which enables mapping database scalar functions to method stubs so that they can be used in LINQ queries and translated to SQL.

-The API is still in flux after Preview 2 but here is a brief description of how the feature can be used:
+Here is a brief description of how the feature can be used:

 Declare a static method on your `DbContext` and annotate it with `DbFunctionAttribute`: